KILI-BC/CPTester/README.md

 Contribution to this project is not possible at the current point in time.

 ## Known Issues
-None.
-If you find some feel free to report them [here](https://github.com/KILI-BC/CPTester/issues).
+This project currently only works on windows.
+If you find issues feel free to report them [here](https://github.com/KILI-BC/CPTester/issues).
 I might fix them if I get arround to it.